 He continued to edit the Southern Reporter until 1855 and wrote verse for it, some of which was later published as Echoes from Parnassus (1849) and A Waterloo commemoration (1854); he also wrote A grammar of eloquence (1849), a guide book for orators.
 An enthusiastic supporter of the Crimean war (1854–6), he assisted in the organisation of the Great National Banquet for Crimean veterans in Dublin in October 1856, and published Lays of the war (1856), a series of rousing ballads on the conflict.
 He published several pamphlets including The pope and the Romagna (1860) which defended the temporal power of the papacy, and Irish emigration considered (1863) which argued that mass emigration was good both for Ireland and the host countries.
 He was an early contributor to Punch and wrote several leader articles for The Times.

-In about 1863 he emigrated to the USA with his wife Johanna (née Conway), but returned in 1867 and set up a legal practice at 18 Lower Mount St., Dublin.
+On 12 November 1866 he married Anne Marcella Moore (née Donegan), a widow from Cork; they had a daughter Amy a year later.
+After marriage Barry set up a legal practice at 18 Lower Mount Street, Dublin.
 This does not appear to have been successful and in December 1871 he accepted the position of divisional police magistrate for Dublin, a decision that was fiercely criticised in the Nation.
-After his retirement in 1872, Barry continued to write and travelled on the Continent, living for a time in Paris and Heidelberg with his wife and stepdaughter.
-On the death of his wife he returned to Cork, and died 23 January 1889 in his home at 109 George's St.
+After his retirement in 1872, Barry continued to write and travelled on the Continent, living for a time in Paris and Heidelberg with his wife and daughter.
+On the death of his wife in France in 1881 he returned to Cork, and died on 23 January 1889 in his home at 109 George's Street.